 - 10.1 Periodically examine permanent electrical cords on equipment and machinery and drop cords for breaks and fraying.
 Contact Facility Services to replace equipment cords if needed. - 10.2 Electrical panels may not have open holes in unused spaces.
-Unused spaces must have spare breakers or blank plates installed. - 10.3 A minimum of three feet of clearance is required in front of all electrical panels. - 10.4 Extension Cords - 10.4.1 Use extension cords only when necessary on a temporary basis. - 10.4.2 Extension cords shall be of continuous length without any splicing. - 10.4.3 Extension cords shall not be used in lieu of permanent wiring to connect permanently placed computers, appliances, and other electrical equipment.
-Use all existing electrical outlets first and when the number of power cords exceeds the number of available outlets then a surge protector is allowed. - 10.4.4 Damaged cords shall be removed from service and discarded to prevent further use. - 10.4.5 Arrange all extension cords so that they do not present a trip hazard.
-In addition to the immediate danger of injury to the person who trips on the cord, the sudden tug on a cord can damage the insulation or plug prongs. - 10.4.6 Do not remove, bend, or modify any metal prongs or pins.
+Unused spaces must have spare breakers or blank plates installed. - 10.3 A minimum of three feet of clearance is required in front of all electrical panels.

+10.4 Extension Cords

+- 10.4.1 Use extension cords only when necessary on a temporary basis. - 10.4.2 Extension cords shall be of continuous length without any splicing. - 10.4.3 Extension cords shall not be used in lieu of permanent wiring to connect permanently placed computers, appliances, and other electrical equipment.
+Use all existing electrical outlets first and when the number of power cords exceeds the number of available outlets then only a surge protector is allowed. - 10.4.4 Damaged cords shall be removed from service and discarded to prevent further use. - 10.4.5 Arrange all extension cords so that they do not present a trip hazard.
+In addition to the immediate danger of injury to the person who trips on the cord, the sudden tug on a cord can damage the insulation or plug prongs. - 10.4.6 Do not remove, bend, or modify any metal prongs or pins. - 10.4.7 Do not run extension cords through doorways, holes in ceilings, wall or floors. - 10.4.8 Do not plug one extension cord into another.